How Many Hours Should I Study for the GMAT?

 Start With Your Goal in Mind

-Before you craft your GMAT Focus study plan, it’s important to determine your GMAT score goal.
+Before you craft your GMAT study plan, it’s important to determine your GMAT score goal.
 After all, preparation duration can depend on your target score.
 If you’re aiming for 715, you’ll need more time to get there than you would to get to 655.

 If you are unsure of your score goal, research GMAT scores at your desired schools.
 For example, do you plan to apply to a full-time M7 school?
 You will likely need a higher GMAT score than if you plan to apply to a top 30 part-time program.